 This way, you only need to visit Portugal once for the actual golden visa program application.

-For the next step, a law firm should help you gather and complete all required documents and forms that you need for the application, and double check them for completeness and accuracy to reduce the possibility of rejection.
+For the next step, they should help you gather and complete all required documents and forms that you need for the application, and double check them for completeness and accuracy to reduce the possibility of rejection.

-After your application is submitted, a law firm should help you monitor and manage your application until you get an approval from the government.
+After your application is submitted, they should help you monitor and manage your application until you get an approval from the government.

-Once your application is approved, a law firm should also coordinate and manage the renewal process throughout the program.
+Once your application is approved, they should also coordinate and manage the renewal process throughout the program.